 Tips for your interview:

 You are encouraged to apply again next year!
 Now you went through this process, you have learned more items to prepare for the future, and you can utilize the UMSL Career Services Office to gain more insight on how to prepare as well.
-If you would like to learn how you can grow from the TL interviewing experience, you can email newstudentprograms@umsl.edu to make an appointment to talk about areas of growth in your interviewing skills.
+If you would like to learn how you can grow from the OL interviewing experience, you can email newstudentprograms@umsl.edu to make an appointment to talk about areas of growth in your interviewing skills.

 Learned how to be a better leader--on stage and off stage with work and life.
 Enhanced communication skills and to be more a empathetic listener.